 After you have finished the painting part of your home improvements, it is important to clean up properly.
 If you used latex paint, all you need to clean up is soap and water.
 If your surfaces were painted with alkyd paints, you will need paint thinner to clean the brushes and gear that you used to do the job.
 Remember to not pour paint thinner or excess paint down the drain since it can lead to ground-water pollution.
 Both paint thinner and excess paint needs to be disposed at a toxic waste collection facility.

 To remove green algae from your vinyl siding, mix a few cups of vinegar and a big squirt of dish or laundry detergent into a bucket of hot water.
 Apply the mixture and scrub with a sponge mop from top to bottom and rinse well with water from a garden hose, sprayer or power washer.

-In summary, home improvement is easier now than ever before.
+In summary, home improvement moving company is easier now than ever before.
 By using the tips provided, you can be on your way to having the home you have always dreamed of.
 With a little time, energy and creativity, you are sure to create the perfect look for your home.
 The best part is that you can achieve it all for fractions of what you would pay a professional.